robert-westenberger/knowledgebase/book-notes/calculus-with-analytic-geometry/the-derivative-of-a-function.md

 ![nonexistent_limits.png](/nonexistent_limits.png)

-Above functions don't have a single number that they approach
+Above functions don't have a single number that they approach as x approaches 0 without regard to the sign.